Estecka/mc-Variants-CIT-wiki/Module Types.md

 ## `custom_data`
 Derives the item variant from a string stored at the root of the `custom_data` component.

-The key of the element this module will look for must be defined in its parameters, under `nbtKey`.
+The key of the element this module will look for must be defined in its parameters.

+### Parameters:
+- `nbtKey`: *Mandatory, String.* The key of the element that will be treated as the variant ID.

 Example:
 ```json